akshat2602/personal-website/content/posts/blog/Experience_Mongo_Gen_AI_Hackathon.md

 description: "A post detailing my experience at the MongoDB Gen AI Hackathon and the product me and my team built over the span of 8 hours."
 date: 2024-04-14
 draft: false
+tldr: Our team won the MongoDB Gen AI Hackathon with "tiktokify," a tool generating 30-second highlight clips from videos.
+Leveraging cutting-edge embeddings and prompt engineering, we automated the creation of engaging content.
+We used Nomic AI's embeddings model, transcribed video audio for text summaries, and extracted video clip embeddings stored in MongoDB.
+Stitching together the most relevant clips, we added AI-generated narration for a complete TikTok-ready highlight.
+Check out our project code on GitHub and explore AWS services for similar functionality.
+(Generated using ChatGPT)
 tags: [hackathon, genAI, development, embeddings, mongoDB]
 weight: 100
 ---